codingXpert/Js-Interview-Question/notes.md

     age: "24",
     designation: "backend developer"
     printDetails: function() {
-        console.log(this.name)         //this refers to the current object }
+        console.log(this.name)         //this refers/points to the current object }
 }
+userDetails1.printDetails();

 ```